+50.000 personas ya confían en EnergyProdetox

 Hydroxylation is a chemical reaction in which a hydroxyl group (OH) is introduced into a compound by replacing a hydrogen atom, which oxidizes the compound.

-This process generates a large amount of free radicals that can damage cellular DNA.
+This process generates a large number of free radicals that can damage cellular DNA.

 Nutrients and cofactors needed to support phase 1: